microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Error handling

- To improve API traceability and consistency you MUST use the recommended Microsoft Graph error model and the Microsoft Graph utilities library to provide a standard implementation for your service:
+ To improve API traceability and consistency you MUST use the recommended Microsoft Graph error model and the Microsoft Graph utilities library to provide a standard implementation for your service.
+The value for the "message" name/value pair MUST be a human-readable representation of the error, tailored to provide enough information for the developer to understand the error and take appropriate action.
+The message is intended only as an aid to developers and should not be exposed to end users.

 ```http
 {